llinkz/directTDoA/README.md

 `./directTDoA.py`

 ## LICENSE
 * This python GUI code has been written and released under the "do what the f$ck you want with it" license

-## WARNING
-* This code may contain some silly procedures and dumb algorithms as I'm not a python guru, but it almost works so...
-* This code is not optimized at all as well, will try to do my best during free time...

 ## CHANGE LOG
 * v1.00-1.50 : first working version, basic, static map, manual host adding, hardcoded coordinates, manual octave code run etc...